 IRS has several programs to reduce EITC errors made by individual taxpayers.
 The programs include checks during the processing of the tax return, various examinations and information document matching, Because the majority of returns filed with EITC claims (about 2/3) are completed by paid preparers, IRS believes preparers play a critical role in increasing the number of accurate EITC claims and reducing the number of errors.

-Refunds received from EITC, CTC, Child Tax Credit, or any other tax credit are not considered income for any federal or federally funded public benefit program.
-Also, under the Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act of 2010, your credit or other tax refund is not counted as a resource for at least 12 months from when your receive it.
+Refunds received from EITC, Child Tax Credit (CTC), or any other tax credit are not considered income for any federal or federally funded public benefit program.
+Also, under the Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act of 2010, your credit or other tax refund is not counted as a resource for at least 12 months from when you receive it.
 If you save your refund, federal or federally funded agencies will not use it to determine your eligibility or the amount of your benefit.
 This new rule is for refunds received after December 31, 2009 and through 2012.
 It is always best to check with your local benefit coordinator to find out if your benefits fall under this provision.

 It may.
 Federal tax return information is shared with state tax departments under a federal/state data exchange agreement.
-If a state tax credit is comparable to the Federal EITC and it is later determined the taxpayer did not qualify for the federal EITC, the state may adjust your client's state tax return.
+If a state tax credit is comparable to the federal EITC and it is later determined the taxpayer did not qualify for the federal EITC, the state may adjust your client's state tax return.

 IRS may contact your client when there are errors on their return, either electronic or paper.
 This can happen during return processing, if they are selected for an audit, or when there is a possible error.
 Your clients will get their refund faster when you can promptly handle the issue for them.
-Click here for our chart of EITC-related Notices, Reject Codes and Letter and tips for handling them.
-To download and print a PDF file, you will need to have the Adobe Acrobat Reader software installed.
-You can download the latest version of Adobe Acrobat Reader FREE from the Adobe Reader download page on Adobe's Web site.